Functional Renormalization Group Approach for Signal Detection: Investigations for standard models of noise

 In this section we want to highlight the universality of the proposed framework.
 For this, we illustrate that the results presented in the previous section related to the MP law are still true for other noise models.
 In this section, we focus on the signal detection around the well known Wigner's law.
 In Figure \ref{HistogramWigner} we show the typical spectrum that we analysed with the proposed framework.
 In the left, we show an spectrum of a large random symmetric matrix with Gaussian entries that for which the distribution converges to the Wigner's law.
 We consider this case as a reference spectrum associated to data with only noise.
 Then we build a matrix data which can be regarded as a disturbance of this reference data in the sense that we added to it a matrix of rank 50 that we consider as a signal.
 The spectrum of such matrix is illustrated on the right side of this Figure \ref{HistogramWigner}.

-The first main observations are related to the canonical dimensions illustrated in Figure \ref{CanonicalDimensionWigner}.
-In contrast to the MP case, the relevant sector is spanned by the first three even local couplings ($u_4$, $u_6$ and $u_8$).
+The first main observations are related to the canonical dimensions illustrated in Figure \ref{CanonicalDimensionWigner} for large but finite matrices.
+In contrast to the MP case, the relevant sector is more sensitive to the size of the matrix, and for finite $N$, it is more generally spanned by the first three even local couplings\footnote{The octic coupling becoming irrelevant as we goes toward the analytic form.} ($u_4$, $u_6$ and $u_8$).
 Beyond those interactions, all the couplings are irrelevant.
 However, as a universal feature of our framework we can see in these canonical dimensions that all these couplings tends to be shifted to the top which means that they tends to be irrelevant.

 The second main observation is related to the behavior of the RG trajectories.
 Figure \ref{FlowPhi4Wigner}, shows the numerical behaviour of the quartic truncation, on the top, for the data without signal and on the bottom, for the data with a signal.
 As for the MP case, we observe the existence of a region analogous to a Wilson-Fisher fixed point (even if it is not a true fixed point).
 When, we add a signal (on the bottom) we can see clearly, that the behaviour of the global flow is affected: the effective Wilson-Fisher region is shifted toward the Gaussian fixed point (illustrated in red) and the size of the symmetric phase is reduced.